 Born in 1984 in Moscow, Boris Giltburg moved to Tel Aviv at an early age, studying with his mother and then with Arie Vardi.
 In 2013 he won first prize at the Queen Elisabeth Competition.
-Having already appeared on EMI Debut label and Orchid Classics, Giltburg began a long-term recording plan with Naxos Records in 2015.
+Giltburg began a long-term recording plan with Naxos Records in 2015.
 Giltburg has appeared with many leading orchestras such as Philharmonia Orchestra, Israel Philharmonic, DSO Berlin, Frankfurt Radio Symphony, London Philharmonic Orchestra, Swedish Radio Symphony, Danish Radio Symphony, St Petersburg Philharmonic and Baltimore Symphony.
 He made his BBC Proms debut in 2010 and has toured regularly to South America and China.
 Giltburg has played recitals in leading venues such as Carnegie Hall, Leipzig Gewandhaus, Tokyo Toppan Hall, Bozar Brussels, London Southbank Centre, Louvre, and Amsterdam Concertgebouw.
 He has also worked with conductors such as Alsop, Behlohlávek, Brabbins, De Waart, Dohnanyi, Fedoseyev, Gimeno, Neeme Jaervi, Karabits, Lintu, Shelley, Sinaisky, Skrowaczewski, Sokhiev and Tortelier.